-The U.S. Institute of Peace is proud to sponsor a Special Prize at the national level as part of National History Day.
-The Global Peace Prize is awarded annually to the top middle and high school entries that demonstrate America’s commitment to peace, including the role that individuals, organizations and/or the U.S. government have played in advancing the cause of global peace, this year using the theme “Conflict and Compromise in History.”
-Students can present their research in many different ways – through essays, exhibits, documentaries, performances, and websites.
-Learn more about NHD, the Global Peace Prize and the 2018 theme!
+Each year, 500,000 thousand students representing every state in the U.S. engage in original research about a specific theme in history through National History Day (NHD).
+Since 2016, USIP has sponsored a special award at the national level as part of NHD.
+The Global Peace Prize is awarded annually to the top middle and high school entries that demonstrate America’s commitment to peace, including the role that individuals, organizations and/or the U.S. government have played in advancing the cause of global peace.”
+Students can present their research through essays, exhibits, documentaries, performances, and websites.

 National Peace Essay Contest

 For 27 years, the National Peace Essay Contest promoted serious discussion among high school students, teachers, and national leaders about international peace and conflict resolution today and in the future.